Let me tell you a story…

 The original reason that I set the blog up was because I made a New Year’s goal in 2012 that I wanted to try and do my bit to help support other people with the condition.
 I consider myself lucky that I got an early diagnosis from a good doctor who’d actually heard of SAD and recommended light therapy, which helps me.
 Many are not so fortunate and suffer for years without realising why.

-So, I was chatting on the Lumie Forum (which is an excellent source of support for many people), and what became clear to me was that often people would start a brand new thread to ask their questions about the condition.
+So, I was chatting on the Lumie Forum (which sadly doesn’t exist anymore), and what became clear to me was that often people would start a brand new thread to ask their questions about the condition.
 One of the problems with SAD is it can make you very tired and down and so sometimes these posts wouldn’t get answered because many people were tired of describing their experience of the condition over and over when they were maybe struggling themselves.

 My aim remains the same with this resurrected site; I want to provide a first-person view and some support to fellow sufferers of Seasonal Affective Disorder (SAD) and Winter Blues/Winter Depression and I want to help everyone understand the important role that light plays in our health.
-With one in five people in the UK (some say one in three) experiencing symptoms of Winter Blues and SAD for up to half the year, I firmly believe we need to be more aware.
+With nearly a third of people in the UK experiencing symptoms of Winter Blues and SAD for up to half the year, I firmly believe we need to be more aware.

 I’m not an “expert” on SAD and Winter Blues – I’m not a medical professional or an academic researcher.
 But I do know what it’s like to live with, though everyone’s individual experience varies.
 Read more of my story.